 Yes, you can be in two places at once.
 Several, actually.
 And it’s all thanks to VC.
 The implications for productivity are huge.
 While reduced travel requirements help key employees maximize their time, holding video calls with customers and partners around the world drives efficiency.

 Video calls vastly reduce the misunderstandings that come from email and phone calls.
 With the latest all-in-one video conferencing tools, facial expressions and body language deliver a more complete message.
 VC participants are also more likely to speak up and clarify information.
 Additionally, they will stay more alert and focused when viewed by coworkers.

 Overall, video conferencing maximizes your human resources.
 It increases efficiency and productivity.
 Projects can be completed faster and participants feel more in sync with each other and the meeting objectives.

 Visual cues bring a level of efficiency not possible with audio calls.
 Because of this, participants get a lot more done via video conference like display mockups and demo products and that can help impress potential customers.
 Proponents admit it’s even more efficient than face-to-face meetings.
 Discussions can quickly get off track when everyone’s in the same room due to side comments and digressions.
 The structure of a video conference permits less room for small talk.

-With VC, tight time constraints and remote call-ins can facilitate a more focused discussion with less side chatter.12 With more interaction comes less distraction.
-Plus, when participants can be seen by colleagues, focus and contribution is higher.
+With VC, tight time constraints and remote call-ins can facilitate a more focused discussion with less side chatter.
+With more interaction comes less distraction.
+Plus, when participants can be seen by colleagues, focus and contribution are higher.
 Sight-unseen phone calls can tempt participants to look at their smartphones, keep working on their laptop or browse the internet.
 At the same time, with products like high-quality conference speakers, everyone can hear and be heard clearly, which paired with good video, increases satisfaction and engagement levels.